igorwaw/web-advent/content/2016/03-squares/index.md

 tags: ["python"]
 ---

-We have list of triangles, or "triangles", and we need to find which ones are possible.
+We have a list of triangles, or "triangles", and we need to find which ones are possible.
-In euclidean geometry, that is, not something from Cthulhu mythos.
+In Euclidean geometry, that is, not something from Cthulhu mythos.
 Easy.
 Slight twist for part 2 - the dimensions are given in columns, not in rows.

 ```python